ppy/osu-wiki/news/2018-12-18-osu-world-cup-2018-recap.md

 ### [United States vs United Kingdom game 2](https://osu.ppy.sh/community/matches/48149847)

 After a quick break the teams returned for the final showdown of the year.
 At this point, Twitch channel viewer count broke 13,000, and hype was in the air.
-Tournament organizer HappyStick went over and congratulated Bubbleman in person, who only responded: “Not yet.
+Tournament organizer HappyStick went over and congratulated Bubbleman in person, who only responded: "Not yet.
 It’s not done yet.
-I’m not done yet.”
+I'm not done yet."

 After witnessing what Team UK could do on [Unravel](https://osu.ppy.sh/beatmapsets/731933#osu/1544460), Team USA adjusted strategy and banned that map instead.
 The two teams traded blows until arriving at 2-2, when Team USA saw an opening and went in for the offense, taking 2 more points, bringing the score to 4-2.
 Team UK quickly reorganized a counterattack, tying the score at 4-4.
 However, fatigue is definitely showing among the players, and the almost 3-hour long battle is taking its toll!
 Team UK soon discovered their consistency waning on [Bassdrop Freaks](https://osu.ppy.sh/beatmapsets/806859#osu/1693575).
 Team USA followed up with their signature pick Tabi to Ferry.
 Finally, Bad Elixir sealed the fate for Team UK, giving the win to Team USA at 7-4!